Alignment and matching tests for high-dimensional tensor signals via tensor contraction: CLT for the LSS when d=3

 \end{small} where the notation $\sum_{t_1,t_2}^{(1,r)}$ means the summation of $t_1$ and $t_2$ are over $\{1,2,3\}\backslash\{1,r\}$, $\mcW_{11,11,N}^{(3)}(z,z)$ is defined in \eqref{Eq of mcW tightness d=3}.

-{\bf Remainders:} When \(\alpha=4\), we can repeat the same proof argument as those for the part \(l=4\) of Theorem \ref{Thm of Variance} to show that the sum over all \(i,j,k\) of \(\epsilon_{ijk}^{(4)}\) is minor, here we omit details to save space.
+{\bf Remainders:} When \(\alpha=4\), we can repeat the same proof argument as those for the part \(l=4\) of Theorem \ref{Thm of Variance} to show that the sum over all \(i,j,k\) of \(\epsilon_{ijk}^{(4)}\) is a minor term, the details are omitted for brevity.

 Now, combining (\ref{Eq of tightness d=3 1}), (\ref{Eq of tightness d=3 2}) and (\ref{Eq of mcW tightness d=3}), we obtain \begin{small}

 \end{small} Similarly, for any \(s,t\in\{1,2,3\}\) and \(\mcC_{st,11,N}^{(3)}(z,z)\), we have \begin{small}